proehlen/peter_roehlen_net/content/posts/some-language-relationships-just-dont-work-out.md

 `<>` is the string concatenation operator?
 Wtf?
 That's the inequality operator in at least 4 languages including SQL.
 <!--more-->

 Sorry, but this relationship isn't going to work out.
-Maybe show people your good side before you introduce them to your nutty family and confess you were convicted for serial arson in your teens.
+Maybe show people your good side before you introduce them to your nutty family and confess you were a serial arsonist in your teens.